 With an A rating from A.M Best and an A+ from the BBB, The Standard is one of the largest insurance providers in the United States.
 Founded in 1906 as the Oregon Life Insurance Company, they have been a reliable and trusted provider of life insurance, disability insurance, and other financial services for over 100 years.

 The Platinum Advantage plan offers a true own-occupation definition of disability.
 Elimination periods range from 30 to 365 days, and individual policies come with many built-in benefits.
-Those include a rehabilitation benefit to help you get back to work and a family care benefit that can supplement your income if you need to take time off to care for an ill family member.
+Those include a rehabilitation benefit to help you get back to work and a family care benefit that can supplement your living expenses if you need to take time off to care for an ill family member.

 The Standard lets you customize your plan with important riders, including COLA, and the catastrophic disability rider.
 For even more protection, you can add the benefit increase rider, the premium waiver benefit, the student loan rider, and others.

 Ohio National has been providing insurance products and financial services to individuals and businesses since 1909.
 They have an A+ rating with A.M.
 Best and an A+ rating with the BBB.
-Their disability insurance, ContinuON Income Solutions II, is a feature-rich plan, making it a great option for physicians.
+Their long- and short-term disability insurance, ContinuON Income Solutions II, is a feature-rich plan, making it a great option for physicians.

 With disability insurance from Ohio National, you can enjoy the true own-occupation definition of disability and elimination periods ranging from 30 to 365 days.
 Like all of the “Big 6” providers, Ohio National plans include valuable built-in benefits and all of the most important optional riders.